tanduy2407/Stream-Processing/README.md

 `docker exec -it <container_id_or_name> bash`

-To access the running database container with a specified username and password, you can use the following command:
+To access the running database container with a specified username and password, you can use the following commands:

 `mongosh - u <username> -p <password>`

-To access the running database container with a specified username and password, you can use the following command:

 `use <database>`